-- 1. Screening and Classification Requirements - a.
-All detainees shall be screened upon arrival at the facility for potential risk of sexual victimization or sexually abusive behavior, and shall be housed to prevent sexual abuse or assault, taking necessary steps to mitigate any such danger. - b.
-Each new detainee shall be kept separate from the general population until he/she has been classified and may be housed accordingly. - c.
-The initial classification process and initial housing assignment should be completed within twelve hours of admission to the facility. - d.
-The facility shall consider, to the extent that the information is available, the following criteria to assess detainees for risk of sexual victimization: - 1) Whether the detainee has a mental, physical, or developmental disability; - 2) The age of the detainee; - 3) The physical build and appearance of the detainee: - 4) Whether the detainee has previously been incarcerated or detained: - 5) The nature of the detainee's criminal history; - 6) Whether the detainee has any convictions for sex offenses against an adult or child; - 7) Whether the detainee has self-identified as gay, lesbian, bisexual, transgender, intersex, or gender nonconforming;

-- 8) Whether the detainee has self-identified as having previously experienced sexual victimization; and - 9) The detainee's own concerns about his or her physical safety.
+1. Screening and Classification Requirements

+All detainees shall be screened upon arrival at the facility for potential risk of sexual victimization or sexually abusive behavior, and shall be housed to prevent sexual abuse or assault, taking necessary steps to mitigate any such danger.
+The facility shall also use the assessment to inform assignment of detainees to recreation and other activities, and voluntary work.

+Each new detainee shall be kept separate from the general population until he/she has been classified and may be housed accordingly.

+The initial classification process and initial housing assignment should be completed within twelve hours of admission to the facility.

+The facility shall consider, to the extent that the information is available, the following criteria to assess detainees for risk of sexual victimization:

+- a.
+Whether the detainee has a mental, physical, or developmental disability; - b.
+The age of the detainee; - c.
+The physical build and appearance of the detainee; - d.
+Whether the detainee has previously been incarcerated or detained; - e.
+The nature of the detainee's criminal history; - f.
+Whether the detainee has any convictions for sex offenses against an adult or child; - g.
+Whether the detainee has self-identified as gay, lesbian, bisexual, transgender, intersex, or gender nonconforming; - h.
+Whether the detainee has self-identified as having previously experienced sexual victimization; and - i.
+The detainee's own concerns about his or her physical safety.

-Detainees shall not be disciplined for refusing to answer, or for not disclosing complete information in response to, questions asked pursuant to items (1), (7), (8), or (9) above.
+Detainees shall not be disciplined for refusing to answer, or for not disclosing complete information in response to, questions asked pursuant to items a, g, h, or i above.

-- e.
-The initial screening shall consider prior acts of sexual abuse or assault, prior convictions for violent offenses, and history of prior institutional violence or sexual abuse or assault, as known to the facility, in assessing detainees for risk of being sexually abusive. - f.
-The facility shall implement appropriate protections on responses to questions asked pursuant to this screening, limiting dissemination, and ensuring that sensitive information is not exploited to the detainee's detriment by staff or other detainees or inmates. - g.
+The initial screening shall consider prior acts of sexual abuse or assault, prior convictions for violent offenses, and history of prior institutional violence or sexual abuse or assault, as known to the facility, in assessing detainees for risk of being sexually abusive.

+The facility shall implement appropriate protections on responses to questions asked pursuant to this screening, limiting dissemination, and ensuring that sensitive information is not exploited to the detainee's detriment by staff or other detainees or inmates.

 If screening indicates that a detainee has experienced prior sexual victimization or perpetrated sexual abuse, staff shall, as appropriate, ensure that the detainee is immediately referred to a qualified medical or mental health practitioner for medical and/or mental health follow-up as appropriate.
 When a referral for medical follow-up is initiated, the detainee shall receive a health evaluation no later than two working days from the date of assessment.
-When a referral for mental health follow-up is initiated, the detainee shall receive a mental health evaluation no later than 72 hours after the referral. - h.
+When a referral for mental health follow-up is initiated, the detainee shall receive a mental health evaluation no later than 72 hours after the referral.

 Detainees considered at risk for sexual victimization shall be placed in the least restrictive housing that is available and appropriate.
-If appropriate custodial options are not available at the facility, the facility will consult with the ICE Field Office Director to determine if ICE can provide additional assistance.
-Such detainees may be assigned to administrative segregation for protective custody only until an alternative means of separation from likely abusers can be arranged, and such an assignment shall not ordinarily exceed a period of 30 days.
+If appropriate custodial options are not available at the facility, the facility will consult with the ICE Field Office Director (FOD) to determine if ICE/ERO can provide additional assistance.
+Such detainees should be assigned to administrative segregation for protective custody only until an alternative means of separation from likely abusers can be arranged, and such an assignment shall not ordinarily exceed a period of 30 days.